HolyCorn-Software/system/system-changes.md

 .

-Made the bundle-cache module more robust

-Updated to the latest version of html-hc especially featuring new widgets
+Updated to the latest version of html-hc featuring better code